IBM/extract-textual-insights-from-video/WIKI.md

 # Short Title

-Build a custom Speech to Text model with diarization capabilites
+Extract insights from videos

 # Long Title

-Build a custom Speech to Text model and transcribe audio to detect multiple speakers from the audio
+Use Speech to Text, advanced NLP and Tone Analysis to extract insights from video files.

 # Author
 * [Manoj Jahgirdar](https://www.linkedin.com/in/manoj-jahgirdar-6b5b33142/)